airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 1. The first part of the name denotes how the source connector reads data from the source:

   * Incremental: Read records added to the source since the last sync job.
+(The first sync using Incremental is equivalent to a Full Refresh)
       * Method 1: Using a cursor.
 Generally supported by all sources.
       * Method 2: Using change data capture.
 Only supported by some sources.
 See [CDC](../cdc.md) for more info.
   * Full Refresh: Read everything in the source.